 About the Artist

-this revelation, the band released their first EP.
-The band also included guitarists Jeremy Freedman and Zach Abels, bassist
+Shortly after this revelation, the band released their first EP.
+The band also included guitarists Jeremy Freedman and Zach

-Mikey Margott and drummer Bryan Sammis.
+Abels, bassist Mikey Margott and drummer Bryan Sammis.
 The band released two EPs in 2012, and became an instant sensation.
-They signed with

-Columbia Records in 2013 and released their first full-length album, I Love You, later that year.
-The album debuted at No.
+They signed with Columbia Records in 2013 and released their first full-length album, I Love You, later that year.
+The album

-39 on the Billboard 200 chart and earned the band a chance to perform live on Jimmy Kimmel Live!
-Their song "Female Robbery"
+debuted at No. 39 on the Billboard 200 chart and earned the band a chance to perform live on Jimmy Kimmel Live!
+Their song

-was featured on ABC Family's show, Twisted, and they have recently toured with Imagine Dragons.
-Their first official video
+"Female Robbery" was featured on ABC Family's show, Twisted, and they have recently toured with Imagine Dragons.
+Their first

-debuted on Rolling Stone's website in April of 2013.
-The magazine gave the album a rave review, and described the band's music
+official video debuted on Rolling Stone's website in April of 2013.
+The magazine gave the album a rave review, and described

-as "moody" and "atmospheric."
-The band has performed some of the biggest music festivals in the country, including Coachella,
+the band's music as "moody" and "atmospheric."
+The band has performed some of the biggest music festivals in the country,

-SXSW and at Atlanta's Music Midtown.
-The Neighbourhood may be a new band, but they have already captivated the hearts and
+including Coachella, SXSW and at Atlanta's Music Midtown.
+The Neighbourhood may be a new band, but they have already captivated

 many fans of this new band have come to be called Hoodlums, both by themselves and even by the band.
 And frankly, it seems